ceobilal/Basic-python-/README.md

 <p>Python is a popular and easy programming language.
 It was created by Guido van Rossum, and released in 1991.
 Python is case sensitive Programming language.
 In Python, indentation is very important</p>
 <pre>
 It is used for:
   1. web development (server-side),
   2. software development,
   3. mathematics,
   4. system scripting,
   5. AI/ML,
   6. Data science,
   7. automation,
   9. data analysis,
   10. game development,
   11. desktop applications,
   12. cyber security,
   13. network programming,
   14. IoT (Internet of Things),
   15. scientific computing,
   16  machine learning,
   17. deep learning,
-etc.
 </pre>
 <h1>Python Comments</h1>
 <p> They are used only to explain the code or leave notes for humans.
 Comments are not interpreted by Python.
 Meaining, Comments will not be executed.<br/>